briannoyama/briannoyama.github.io/_posts/2017-10-08-javascript-origami.markdown

   </figcaption>
 </figure>

-When planning any large project, whether in art, writing or programming, it helps to create a quick draft of what one plans to do.
-I decided to encode the pleats as polygons.
+When planning any large project, whether in art, writing or programming, I find it helps to create a quick draft of what I plan to do as it helps me trawl for requirements.
+E.g. I decided to encode the pleats as polygons.
 After this, it next made sense to simulate the folding of the pleats by moving the points that defined them.
 In order to do so, each point needed a label (hence the numbers in the diagram above).

 These numbers translated to offsets in an array: